q335r49/microviche/README.md

 The order of the commands do not matter: for example, `* Heading##jMjsj`, `* Heading##s3jM`, and `* Heading##M3js` all do the same thing: shift the view left one split, move the cursor down 3 lines, and vertically center the view.

+`W` changes the behvior of the `s` command.
 By default, `s` won't move the split offscreen, but only enough to push the target split to the right edge.
 So, for example, `45s` won't actually shift the view left 45 splits.
 This behavior can be modified with the `W` command which specifies a 'virtual width'.
 For example, `30W` means that the width of the split is treated as though it were 30 columns.
 This would mean that `2s30W` would either shift 2 splits or up to the point where 30 columns of the split are still visible.

 When movement syntax is defined for a block, snap to grid (**F10 .**) will execute that command instead of its usual function.